-The RT/CLK pin receives a frequency-synchronization signal from an external system clock.
+The RT/CLK pin can receive a frequency synchronization signal from an external system clock.
 To implement this synchronization feature connect a square wave to the RT/CLK pin through either circuit network shown in Figure 25.
-The square wave applied to the RT/CLK pin must switch lower than 0.5 V but higher than 1.7 V, and it must have a pulse-width greater than 15 ns.
+The square wave applied to the RT/CLK pin must switch lower than 0.5 V and higher than 1.7 V and have a pulse-width greater than 15 ns.
 The synchronization frequency range is 160 kHz to 2300 kHz.
 The rising edge of the SW synchronizes to the falling edge of RT/CLK pin signal.
-The external synchronization circuit must be designed so that the default-frequency set-resistor is connected from the RT/CLK pin to ground when the synchronization signal is off.
-When using a low-impedance signal source, the frequency set resistor is connected in parallel with an AC-coupling capacitor to a termination resistor (for example 50 $\Omega$ ) as shown in Figure 25.
-The two resistors in series provide the default-frequency setting resistance when the signal source is turned off.
-The sum of the resistance must set the switching frequency close to the external CLK frequency.
-TI recommends to AC-couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin.
+The external synchronization circuit must be designed such that the default frequency set resistor is connected from the RT/CLK pin to ground when the synchronization signal is off.
+When using a low impedance signal source, the frequency set resistor is connected in parallel with an AC-coupling capacitor to a termination resistor (for example: 50Ω) as shown in Figure 25.
+The two resistors in series provide the default frequency setting resistance when the signal source is turned off.
+The sum of the resistance should set the switching frequency close to the external CLK frequency.
+TI recommends to AC couple the synchronization signal through a 10 pF ceramic capacitor to RT/CLK pin.

-The first time that the RT/CLK is pulled above the PLL threshold, the TPS54340B-Q1 device switches from the RT-resistor free-running frequency mode to the PLL-synchronized mode.
-The internal 0.5-V voltage source is removed and the RT/CLK pin becomes high impedance as the PLL begins to lock onto the external signal.
+The first time the RT/CLK is pulled above the PLL threshold the TPS54360B-Q1 switches from the RT resistor free-running frequency mode to the PLL synchronized mode.
+The internal 0.5~V voltage source is removed and the RT/CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
 The switching frequency can be higher or lower than the frequency set with the RT/CLK resistor.
-The device transitions from the resistor mode to the PLL mode and locks onto the external clock frequency within 78 $\mu$ s.
-During the transition from the PLL mode to the resistor-programmed mode, the switching frequency falls to 150 kHz and then increases or decreases to the resistor programmed frequency when the 0.5-V bias voltage is reapplied to the RT/CLK resistor.
+The device transitions from the resistor mode to the PLL mode and locks onto the external clock frequency within 78 μ s.
+During the transition from the PLL mode to the resistor programmed mode, the switching frequency falls to 150 kHz and then increases or decreases to the resistor programmed frequency when the 0.5-V bias voltage is reapplied to the RT/CLK resistor.

-The switching frequency is divided by 8, 4, 2, and 1 as the FB pin voltage ramps from 0 to 0.8 V. The device implements a digital-frequency foldback to enable synchronizing to an external clock during normal start-up and fault conditions.
-Figure 26, Figure 27 and Figure 28 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction mode (DCM), and pulse-skip mode (Eco-Mode).
+The switching frequency is divided by 8, 4, 2, and 1 as the FB-pin voltage ramps from 0 to 0.8 V. The device implements a digital frequency foldback to enable synchronizing to an external clock during normal start-up and fault conditions.
+Figure 26, Figure 27 and Figure 28 show the device synchronized to an external system clock in continuous conduction mode (CCM), discontinuous conduction (DCM), and pulse skip mode (Eco-Mode).